jforrest602/projects/MYDFIR_30Day_Challenge.md

 - Installed Elasticsearch on the server

 #### The Network
-Setting up the network was relatively easy.
-I opted to use Google VPC instead of Vultr, as Steven does in his tutorials.
-This meant I couldn’t simply follow the video step-by-step; I had to slow down and figure out some details on my own.
+Setting up the network was straightforward.
+The Vultr GUI is well organized and user friendly.
+Still, it is important to slow down and make sure you get it right or you may find yourself troubleshooting later.
 The setup involved creating a network name and assigning an IP range.
-Other configuration options were available, but I left them as default for now.
+Other configuration options were available, but they were left as default for now.

 ##### What is a VPC network?